BAMG-VoiceNavigation/BAMG/README.md

 BAMG
 ====

-BAMG! is an chrome-extension that allows you to control your browser only using your voice.
+BAMG! is a chrome-extension that allows you to control your browser only using your voice.
 So far, it is only usable on Facebook, but we will make it available on other social networks soon.